 Patios can be lucrative and enticing features for eateries, but they can also be major setbacks.
 A restaurant that isn't focused on the details of operating an outdoor seating area may be met with employee and guest injuries.
 Not to mention, financial losses or repercussions can happen too.
 All it takes is one guest to throw back too many glasses of sangria in the blazing sun to pass out or fall down.
 Don't let this happen at your establishment.
-Avoid sticky situations and make patio season a memorable and safe experience for everyone.
+Avoid sticky situations and make outdoor dining season a memorable experience with these restaurant safety tips for everyone.

 Check the liquor laws.
-Check the liquor laws.
-Check the liquor laws.
-This one can't be stressed enough because the same bar rules don't necessarily translate to service outside.
-Many places, like in Boston, allows guests to order alcohol on the patio if they are also getting food.
+This can't be stressed enough because the same bar rules don't necessarily translate to service outside.
+Many places, such as Boston, allow guests to order alcohol on the patio if they are also getting food.

 No restaurant wants to get in a tassel with the authorities, nor does any manager want to grapple with a hefty fine, or worse – the loss of a liquor license.
 According to the International Center for Alcohol Policies, it's up to the managers to implement ways to improve safety measures when it comes to serving alcohol.